Specialist attorney solicitors in Devon and Somerset consider the benefits of making a Lasting Power of attorney

 You may decide you only wish your attorney to deal with your financial affairs once you become incapacitated, in which case you will only register the Property and Financial Affairs Lasting Power of Attorney.
 By contrast, an attorney under a Health and Welfare Lasting Power of Attorney cannot make decisions about Property or Financial matters.

 How we can help

 We are Specialist Lasting Power of Attorney solicitors in Devon and Somerset.
-For further information call our free legal helpline, send us an email or go to www.courtofprotectionlawyers.co.uk
+For further information call our free legal helpline, send us an email or for more detailed guidance go to our specialist website www.courtofprotectionlawyers.co.uk